Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark

 \section{Details of Noise Budgets}

-In this section, we provide a detailed description of noise budgets for estimating the phase noise power spectral density, as summarized in Fig.~\ref{fig:Phase_PSD_full}, following a comparative and extrapolative method using the data and analysis from advanced LIGO \cite{martynov2016sensitivity,buikema2020sensitivity,capote2025advanced}.
+In this section, we provide a detailed description of noise budgets for estimating the phase noise power spectral density, as shown in Fig.~\ref{fig:Phase_PSD_APP}, utilizing a comparative and extrapolative method with the data and analysis from advanced LIGO \cite{martynov2016sensitivity,buikema2020sensitivity,capote2025advanced}.